Visit Winchester Science Centre

 Finding exciting and engaging things to do this summer in Winchester doesn’t need to be a slog.
 Visit Winchester Science Centre for an educational adventure like no other.
 With interactive events in Winchester and mind blowing science experiences, there is something to spark curiosity in every child.

-Step into the epic Planetarium to watch exciting presenter-led or fun subtitled film shows, enjoy a live science show filled with awesome experiments and experience huge demos every day throughout the 6-week holidays.
+Step into the epic Planetarium to watch exciting presenter-led or fun subtitled film shows, enjoy a live science show filled with awesome experiments and experience huge demos.
 Finish up your day of exploration with a visit to the cafes where you will find a delicious selection of meals, snacks and drinks.

 What's on?